 He joined the Ministry of External Relations in 2007, focusing on the Francophonie Department.
 After three years, he was appointed assistant research officer in the Diplomats’ Careers Management Unit (the Permanent Secretariat).

 In 2012, he was awarded an Indian scholarship and obtained an international advanced diploma in human resource planning and development.
 He took part in the two-month training for German-speaking diplomats in Berlin in 2014.
-He recently participated in the professional short course at the Vienna Centre for Disarmament and Nuclear Non-Proliferation (3–7 October 2016).
+In 2016 he participated in the professional short course at the Vienna Centre for Disarmament and Nuclear Non-Proliferation.

 He enjoys reading autobiographies, watching and playing soccer, and travelling.